 You start to think that maybe it wasn’t the rapid a-fib causing his chest pain…

-You administer 0.4mg of nitro SL, reassess his pain as being mildly reduced to a 5/10, and run another 12-lead.
+You administer 0.4 mg of nitro SL, reassess his pain as being mildly reduced to a 5/10, and run another 12-lead.

-The patient seems to be responding well to nitro but unfortunately at this point you’ve reached your ceiling, not due to some arbitrary number of doses but rather the patient’s BP.
-You would keep going but his pressure is now 94/52 mmHg and it is not within your protocols, comfort level, or training to take him any lower.
+The patient seems to be responding well to nitro but at this point you’ve reached your ceiling—not due to some arbitrary number of doses but because of the patient’s BP.
+You would like to keep going but his pressure is now 94/52 mmHg and it’s not within your training, protocols, or comfort level to take him any lower.

 What are your next considerations in the care of this patient?